ONSdigital/eq-questionnaire-validator/doc/decisions/0012-repeating-answer-options.md

 We need to support dynamic answers that are driven by:

 - List collectors
-- Arbitrary functions that return a sequence of values.
+- Arbitrary functions that return a sequence of values
 - Checkbox answers

 Additional requirements: